howacy1/StoreBackEnd/README.md

 # StoreBackEnd

 ## Purpose
-A command line application for the back end of an ecommerce store.
+An application for the back end of an ecommerce store.
 See link for an example https://drive.google.com/file/d/1sXiO0_ZYVkcO4GilzJGpxL6JT3Mbyr7n/view?usp=share_link.

 ## Installation